Turkey says Syria tanks leaving Hama, expects reforms

 Erdogan and Davutoglu saw signs that Turkey's message was getting through after their envoy to Syria visited Hama on Wednesday and reported back that tanks had been withdrawn from the city.
 Hama was the scene of a military crackdown this month in which rights groups say up to 300 people have been killed.

-But Syrian tanks also swept into two towns near the Turkish border Wednesday.
+But Syrian tanks also swept into two towns near the Turkish border on Wednesday.

 "After meetings with the Hama governor and other officials, it's important that our ambassador visited Hama in person, and found the chance to contact people directly, to walk the streets of Hama, to pray the noon prayers in a mosque in Hama, with Syrians.
 He reported that tanks were leaving Hama, and heavy weapons were removed," Davutoglu said.